spinnaker/governance/roadmap.md

 The deliverables below are a combination of independent contributions from private organizations and a rollup of SIG-specific roadmaps.

-In advance of [the 2019 summit](https://www.spinnakersummit.com/), we have also put together a succinct list of what the major vendors supporting Spinnaker are [working on in the first half of 2020](h1-2020-roadmap.md).
+In advance of [the 2019 summit](https://www.spinnakersummit.com/), we have also put together a succinct list of what the major contributors supporting Spinnaker are [working on in the first half of 2020](h1-2020-roadmap.md).

 For Spinnaker Release deliverables, please see [Releases](https://github.com/spinnaker/spinnaker/projects?utf8=%E2%9C%93&query=is%3Aopen+Release) on GitHub.